 - a.
-Air / Rail Travel: The ToV date is the date the travel ticket is issued; from August 2021, the ToV date of these types of travel is the departure date.
-This change is as part of the transistion to Global Transparency Platform. - b.
-Travel Transfers: The ToV date is the date the transfer was provided; and - c.
+Air / Rail Travel: The ToV date is the departure date of the respective trip. - b.
+Travel Transfers: The ToV date is the date the transfer was provided; and c.
 Accommodation: The ToV date is the latest date on which the accommodation was provided (i.e. the last day of the hotel stay).